dwyl/phoenix-ecto-append-only-log-example/README.md

 ### _Examples_ where an Append-only Log is _useful_:

-- **CRM** - where customer data is updated and can be incorrectly altered, having the complete history of a record and being able to "time travel" through the change log is a really good idea. 🕙 ↩️ 🕤 ✅
 - **CMS/Blog** - being able to "roll back" content
 means you can invite your trusted readers / stakeholders to edit/improve your content